khofstadter/enhancingaudiodescription.com/_posts/2025-01-17-the-rest-is-just-noise-interview.md

 ---
 layout: post-no-img-head
 title: The Rest Is Just Noise Interview
-description: "In this interview with Hasina Begum, Mariana reflects on her academic journey while discussing her research projects, including EAD and shares insights on creating inclusivity, work-life balance, and prioritizing wellbeing."
+description: "In this interview with Hasina Begum, Mariana reflects on her academic journey while discussing her research projects, including EAD, and shares insights on her approaches to equality and diversity, work-life balance, and prioritising wellbeing."
 image: '/images/2024-11-26-the-rest-is-just-noise-interview.jpg'
 image-alt: ‘The logo of The Rest Is Just Noise podcast.’
 tags: [press, media, podcast]
-grid: false
+grid: true
 ---

-Mariana talks about the importance of her first academic job at Anglia Ruskin University (ARU) with [Rob Toulson](https://www.robtoulson.com/), which was a significant stepping stone in her career and about returning to York, where she worked with [Damien Murphy](https://www.york.ac.uk/physics-engineering-technology/people/damian_murphy/), who played a key role in supporting her as she became a Professor.
-Mariana also discusses her projects, including EAD and her new book "[Sonic Pasts](https://www.routledge.com/Sonic-Pasts-Acoustical-Heritage-and-Historical-Soundscapes/Lopez/p/book/9781032300054)" on acoustical heritage from an interdisciplinary perspective, with examples on how different cultures hear and perceive sound differently.
+Mariana talks about the importance of her first academic job at Anglia Ruskin University (ARU) with [Rob Toulson](https://www.robtoulson.com/), which was a significant stepping stone in her career, and the huge importance to her of Rob's mentorship, as well as [Damian Murphy](https://www.york.ac.uk/physics-engineering-technology/people/damian_murphy/)'s mentorship upon returning to York to work as a lecturer.
+Mariana also discusses her projects, including EAD and her new book “[Sonic Pasts](https://www.routledge.com/Sonic-Pasts-Acoustical-Heritage-and-Historical-Soundscapes/Lopez/p/book/9781032300054)”, focusing on the fields of acoustical heritage and historical soundscapes from an interdisciplinary perspective, with examples on how different cultures hear and perceive sound differently.
+On EAD, she discusses how sound design, sound spatialization and the I-Voice are used to provide an alternative to traditional audio description (AD).

 <center><img src="/images/2024-11-26-the-rest-is-just-noise-interview-sonic-pasts-book.webp" alt="Book Cover of Sonic Pasts." width="250"></center><br>